mdimtiazh/TeKAP/README.md

     where the flags are explained as:
     - `--path_t`: specify the path of the teacher model
     - `--model_s`: specify the student model, see 'models/\_\_init\_\_.py' to check the available model types.
-    - `--distill`: specify the distillation method
+    - `--distil`: specify the distillation method
     - `-r`: the weight of the cross-entropy loss between logit and ground truth, default: `1`
     - `-a`: the weight of the KD loss, default: `None`
     - `-b`: the weight of other distillation losses, default: `None`
-    - `--trial`: specify the experimental id to differentiate between multiple runs.
+    - `--trial`: specify the experimental ID to differentiate between multiple runs.

     Therefore, the command for running TeKAP for feature level (we use CRD as the base method) is something like:
     ```
     python train_student.py --path_t ./save/models/resnet32x4_vanilla/ckpt_epoch_240.pth --distill crd --model_s resnet8x4 -a 0 -b 0.8 --trial 1
     ```

-3. Combining a distillation objective with TeKAP feature level and logit level is simply done by setting `-a` as a non-zero value, which results in the following example (TeKAP* (F+L))
+3. Combining a distillation objective with the TeKAP feature level and logit level is simply done by setting `-a` as a non-zero value, which results in the following example (TeKAP* (F+L))
     ```
     python train_student.py --path_t ./save/models/resnet32x4_vanilla/ckpt_epoch_240.pth --distill crd --model_s resnet8x4 -a 1 -b 0.8 --trial 1
     ```